Welcome to The Mossadegh Initiative!

 Public leaders are essentially public servants who are elected to help people achieve their best.
 To be an effective servant leader is as challenging of a task as it is rewarding because in the process she or he will make new friends and foes alike.
 Dr. Mohammad Mossadegh was one such servant leader, as he proudly boasted about being “servant of the people.”
 His role as a servant leader affected and continues to play a significant role in the lives of millions of Iranians when he became the first democratically elected premier of Iran in 1951.
 Many Iranians and progressive and liberal non-Iranians celebrate his legacy as a patriot who wanted Iran to be independent and free from foreign meddling to guarantee its sovereignty and prosperity.

-To promote and celebrate Mossadegh’s historical legacy, in October 2013, Northeastern Illinois University named the main hall of its College of Business and Management after him.
+To promote and celebrate Mossadegh’s historical legacy, in October 2013, Northeastern Illinois University named the main hall of its College of Business and Management (now College of Business and Technology) after him.
 The dedication of what is popularly referred to as the Mossadegh Hall was made possible by generous contributions of many people who believe in his leadership and collectively contributed $250,000.
 In a generous response the University and the Northeastern Illinois University Foundation agreed to devote all the income generated from the Mossadegh Servant Leaders Fund to establish scholarships in the colleges of Business and Management and Arts and Sciences.
 Additionally, the income from the fund provides for an annual Mossadegh Servant Leader Keynote Lecture that is traditionally delivered each spring.

 To steward the above funds and develop new ones to further promote the mission of The Mossadegh Initiative, Northeastern Illinois University appointed Dr. Mateo Mohammad Farzaneh as its principal.
 “Persian Language Courses at NEIU” is the Initiative’s first campaign that would allow for offering Persian (Farsi) classes for the first time in the history of Northeastern.